Nina-Mainusch/ADA_website/index.md

 **Are inhabitants of urban cities more likely to have friends than inhabitants of rural areas?**

 We will start with investigating whether inhabitants of urban cities are more likely to have friends than inhabitants of rural areas.
 In order to do so, we have to define what a city is.
 The [UN Statistical Commission](https://blogs.worldbank.org/sustainablecities/how-do-we-define-cities-towns-and-rural-areas) endorsed the Degree of Urbanization stating that cities are settlements which have a population of at least 50,000 inhabitants in contiguous dense grid cells (>1,500 inhabitants per km^2).
 Applying this criteria, we are left with 1256 non-US cities and 328 US cities.
 The next step is to compute whether a citizen lives in a city, which we will do by checking the distance to all cities of the home country of the user.
 Intuitively, the user lives in a city if the distance to at least on of them is smaller than the expansion of the respective city.
 Afterwards, we can compute the amount of friends per urban and rural user.
-For the **Non-US citizens** we get the following results
+For the **Non-US citizens** we get the following table of results:

 {% include urban_rural_friends_non_US.html %}

 First, we can observe that in general more people live in rural areas than in cities.

-the corresponding distribution is:
+Each person has at least one friend and 75% at least 9 or 10.
+The difference arises only in the maximum number of friends.
+Some users that live in cities have an incredible high number of friends, i.e. up to 1458.
+For users that live in rural areas, the maximum number of friends is 1066.
+Let's look at the distribution of friends of Non-US citizens, to visualise these results.

 {% include urban_rural_friends_non_US_distribution.html %}

+We see the same as in the table, the distributions of friends are more or less the same, but for users living urban there are more extreme numbers of friends.
+This indicates that living in a city outside the US does not necessarily increase your chances of having more friends!
+What about the US then?
+Should we move to the US if we want to increase the amount of friends we have?

-Let's check whether the results for **US citizens** are similar.
+To get a first grasp how the situtation looks like for **US citizens**, we look at the table of results:Let's check whether the results for  are similar.

 {% include urban_rural_friends_US.html %}